forestgrape/coronavirus/index.md

 ### mechanisms
 In the following mechanism of actions are guessed.

-* Epigenetic adaption of alveolar macrophages [netea](#netea), [xing](#xing)
 * Antibodies against some well preserved proteins parts.
     - some extern proteins, which are preserved.
 The antibodies could either render the viruses uninfectious or acting as opsonins.
 Candidates:
         * S1
     - non extern proteins presented via MHC 1.
 The antibodies act as opsonins or are directly receptors of cytotoxic cells.
         * N
      [in work]
+* Epigenetic adaption of alveolar macrophages [netea](#netea), [xing](#xing)

 ### next steps
 * Analyse spread patterns in other countries: USA, France, ...
-* Widespread serology for HCoVs and do statistics if there's a relation to pathogenesis of Covid-19.
+* Widespread serology for HCoVs and statistics if there's a relation to pathogenesis of Covid-19.
 * Analyse birth and grow up locations of elderly Covid-19 patients.
-* figuring out whether BCoVs can genetically cross with HCoVs.
-This could yield new strains with possibly more severe pathogenesis.
+* figuring out whether BCoVs genetically cross with other HCoVs.
+This could yield new strains with altered and possibly more severe pathogenesis.

 <p id="early-vents"> -----</p>